mdethmers/ESP32-Artnet-Node-receiver/README.md

 - **Artnet Protocol**: Communicate with your LED strips using the Artnet protocol.
 - **Web Interface**: Configure the number of LEDs, outputs, start universe, and node name via a web interface.
 - **Non-Volatile Storage**: Save and load configuration settings using the Preferences library.
-- **Ethernet Connectivity**: Use the W5500 Ethernet module for network communication.
+- **Ethernet Connectivity**: Use the W5500 or ETH01 Ethernet module for network communication.

 ## PCB Design
 This is the ongoing PCB design, using 12v-to-5v stepdown converters, Polyfuses for protection and screwterminals for easy connections.